So what do you do when your paper gets slick?

 Prevention is the Best Cure

-Sanded art paper takes a lot of layers without the tooth filling up.
+Sanded art papers have a lot of tooth.
 It doesn’t really matter what type of sanded paper you use.
-I’ve been experimenting with Lux Archival, Clairefontaine Pastelmat, Fisher 400, and Uart.
+I’ve been experimenting with Lux Archival, Clairefontaine Pastelmat, Fisher 400, and UART.
 They each have enough tooth to take a practically endless number of layers, but they each have unique characteristics.
 They behave differently.